In re C.P.W.

 “2) It is also undisputed that [C.P.W.] was convicted of a violation of K.S.A.
 21-3511, to wit, aggravated indecent solicitation of a child under age 14 and, thus, required to register under the Kansas Sex Offender Registration Act, found at K.S.A.
 22-4901 et seq.

-"4) Notwithstanding Respondent's `no show' in November of 2006, the Respondent did appear at the Sheriff's Office and comply in May of 2007 (which would be the 6th month after his birth month, as required by K.S.A.
+“4) Notwithstanding Respondent’s ‘no show’ in November of 2006, the Respondent did appear at the Sheriff s Office and comply in May of 2007 (which would be the 6th month after his birth month, as required by K.S.A.
 [2006 Supp.]
 22-4904[d]).

-"6) The change in the law which took effect July 1, 2006, was promulgated in the 2006 Kansas Session Laws, at Chapter 214, Section 7 and in the Kansas Register on June 1, 2006, at Volume 25, No. 22.
+“6) The change in the law which took effect July 1, 2006, was promulgated in the 2006 Kansas Session Laws, at Chapter 214, Section 7 and in the Kansas Register on June 1, 2006, at Volume 25, No. 22.
 Also, the Kansas Bureau of Investigation sent notice of the new registration requirement, which took effect July 1, 2006, to all registered offenders.
-A copy of the KBI notice [was] attached to the [parties'] Stipulated Facts. . . .
+A copy of the KBI notice [was] attached to the [parties’] Stipulated Facts. . . .
 Such mailing was sent by means of 1st Class Mail, but not certified and/or certified restricted mail.
-It is undisputed that a Court Services Officer, Jonathan Dahlke, represented to the Respondent that his registration was in order and that he need not register with the Sheriff's Office."
+It is undisputed that a Court Services Officer, Jonathan Dahlke, represented to the Respondent that Iris registration was in order and that he need not register with the Sheriffs Office.”

 The district court then focused on the lack of mens rea on the part of C.P.W., concluding: